 Each August, the University will inform students whether or not the use of possession of alcoholic beverages will be permitted in the various residence areas.
 The University reserves the right to change the status of a residence hall or area during the year.
 Students who are unsure about the specific alcohol policy for the living area they reside in should contact their RA, Core or the Department of Residence Life and Housing.

-The University reserves the right to make housing assignments, to move a student to another housing facility, consolidate open spaces and to remove a student from University Housing, when in the University’s opinion; general living conditions for any resident or the well-being of Roger Williams University will be improved by such a move.
+The University reserves the right to make housing assignments, to move a student to another housing facility, consolidate open spaces and to remove a student from University Housing, when, in the University’s opinion, general living conditions for any resident or the well-being of the University will be improved by such a move.
 A residential community may be declared a “problem” area based on the behavior of its community members.
 At the discretion of the Director of Housing, in consultation with the Director of Residence Life, students of a living area may be dispersed and required to take residence in other available housing.
 When roommate conflicts occur and the residents cannot resolve their differences, the Director of Housing may choose to move one or all residents of that room/apartment to any vacant spaces.
 Students will be responsible for any financial differences.
 The University reserves the right not to allow a student to sign into a certain area based on academic performance or conduct history.
 The University reserves the right to change room occupancy at the conclusion of an academic year.

 No student will vacate, exchange, or transfer rooms/apartments without prior written authorization from the Department. of Housing.
 Students who do so may be processed through the University Student Conduct System and/or receive a fine.
 Students who withdraw from University Housing without properly notifying the Department of Housing and completing the appropriate paperwork will be assessed a $50.00 improper checkout fee.

-The University provides a lock, which is considered safe by the industry, for the exterior door of each room or apartment in University operated housing facilities.
-The student agrees to place neither additional locks nor other security devices on any doors (including bedrooms, etc) nor to change any existing locks.
+The University provides a lock, for the exterior door of each room or apartment in University operated housing facilities.
+The student agrees to not place either additional locks or other security devices on any doors (including bedrooms, etc) or to change any existing locks.
 The duplication of any keys is strictly prohibited.
 Each student must return all room or apartment keys at the end of the academic year, at the time of an authorized room change or upon withdrawal from the University.
 Room and apartment keys must be turned in at the time of check-out, within those guidelines stipulated by the Department of Housing.

 Students are not permitted to remodel, paint or to make any structural changes to the premises, outside or inside, nor to attach, detach or remove any furniture, or repair any damages.
 Rooms and apartments are supplied with appropriate basic furnishings, as determined by the Department of Housing.
 Students are not permitted to remove any furnishings, appliances, or equipment from their living quarters or other part of the University.
 No University furnishing may be placed outside.
 The University has the right to enter a student room for repairs, general maintenance of residential facilities, cleaning, and health & safety inspections.
 The student should report all maintenance concerns to the Facilities Department though the University’s web page.

 Students are responsible for cleaning their assigned room or apartment and for returning living areas to the University in like condition, normal wear and tear excluded, upon withdrawal from University Housing.
-Repairs to any damages created in a room or apartment must be repaired by the appropriate University Official.
+Repairs to any damages created in a room or apartment must be repaired by the appropriate University Department.